 Many of these relationship problems revolve around a lack of healthy, assertive communication – communication that is open, direct, respectful, honest, and personal.
 Couples get into problems when they’re afraid to be honest – usually because they think the truth will upset their partner and might jeopardize the relationship.
-They don’t express their hurt or to ask for the love or support they want, or they do so in a way that’s critical or blaming.
+They don’t express their hurt or ask for the love or support they want, or they do so in a way that’s critical or blaming.
 People learn to communicate and problem-solve with others in their family growing up.
 Without good role models, some never learned how to be assertive.
 Assertiveness can be learned, but takes practice.
 See How to Speak Your Mind – Become Assertive and Set Limits (also available as a webinar.)

 Other relationship problems are created by an imbalance of power, where one partner attempts to dominate the other through aggression, control, or emotional or verbal abuse.
 This is damaging to the relationship and the self-esteem of the other partner.
 It’s not uncommon in relationships with an addict or narcissist.
 One partner can control the other through neediness, demands for attention or validation, or playing the victim, with the expectation that the other person make him or her happy.

 Repetitive negative relationship patterns stem from problems originating in childhood, such as disrespectful communication, lack of nurturing or free emotional expression, a controlling parent, violation of boundaries, neglect, witnessing parental conflict, mental illness, addiction, or abuse.
-A variety of dysfunctional parenting styles cause shame and undermine a child’s self-esteem that continue into adulthood.
+A variety of dysfunctional parenting styles cause shame and undermine a child’s self-esteem that continues into adulthood.

 Shame and low self-esteem thwart love, intimacy, and assertive communication.
 Individuals with shame and low self-esteem don’t feel worthy of love and/or respect, and either withdraw emotionally or push their partner away directly or indirectly.
 They abuse or allow abuse, imagine they’re being criticized when they’re not, and are so afraid of losing the relationship that they smother or control their partner or withhold negative feelings and build resentments.
 See my ebook, 10 Steps to Self-Esteem and webinar.